onnela-lab/mpox-model/README.md

 * [mpox_N5.10.20k-70-012-0.5-1-30-012_SUPPLEMENT.py](Supplement%20Code/mpox_N5.10.20k-70-012-0.5-1-30-012_SUPPLEMENT.py) - this code runs the population size sensitivity analyses for N = 5,000, N = 10,000, and N = 20,000
 * [mpox_N40k-70-012-0.5-1-30-012_SUPPLEMENT.py](Supplement%20Code/mpox_N40k-70-012-0.5-1-30-012_SUPPLEMENT.py) - this code runs the population size sensitivity analyses for N = 40,000
 * [mpox_N80k-70-012-0.5-1-30-012_SUPPLEMENT.py](Supplement%20Code/mpox_N80k-70-012-0.5-1-30-012_SUPPLEMENT.py) - this code runs the population size sensitivity analyses for N = 80,000
+* [mpox_30to110-2-0.25range-1-0to-30-2_BW.py](Supplement%20Code/mpox_30to110-2-0.25range-1-0to-30-2_BW.py) - this code runs sensitivity analyses looking at best/worst case scenarios for the disease natural history parameters
+* [mpox_30to110-2-0.25range-1-0to-30-2_BW_lowprob.py](Supplement%20Code/mpox_30to110-2-0.25range-1-0to-30-2_BW_lowprob.py)- this code runs sensitivity analyses looking at best/worst case scenarios for the disease natural history parameters in the scenario with low transmission probability
 * [analyze_compress_supplement.py](Supplement%20Code/analyze_compress_supplement.py) - this code helps analyze the results from the population size code and saves datasets used for the figures
 * [clustering_simulations.py](Supplement%20Code/clustering_simulations.py) - this code creates the information for the network structure part of the appendix
 * [supplement_figures.py](Supplement%20Code/supplement_figures.py) - This code creates the new figures